glyfish/glyfish.github.io/_drafts/metropolis_hastings_sampling.md

 as good since an order of magnitude less data was used in the calculation because of the high rejection percentage.

 ### Burn In

+In the previous section simulations were compared that scanned `stepsize` with `x0` fixed.
+Here simulations with `stepsize` fixed that scan `x0` are discussed.
+The further `x0` is from the target distribution mean the further displaced the initial state is from equilibrium so the expectation is that a longer time is required to reach equilibrium.
+If some knowledge of the target mean is available it should be used to minimize this relaxation period.
+The time required to reach the equilibrium is referred to as *burn in*.
+Typically the burn in period of the simulation is considered and artifact and discarded with the aim of improving the final result.
+The expectation then is that the simulation is generating *natural* fluctuations about equilibrium.
+For the target {% katex %}\textbf{Weibull}{% endkatex %}
+distribution the mean value computed from equation {% katex %}(13){% endkatex %} using
+{% katex %}\lambda = 1{% endkatex %} and {% katex %}k=5{% endkatex %} is {% katex %}0.92{% endkatex %}.

 <img class="post-image" src="/assets/posts/metropolis_hastings_sampling/normal_proposal_burnin-mean-convergence.png">